 Today when you hear his voice, don’t harden your hearts. – Hebrews 4:7

-15 even as the Father knows Me and I know the Father; and I lay down My life for the sheep.
+15 just as my Father knows me and I know the Father.
+So I sacrifice my life for the sheep.

 27 My sheep listen to my voice; I know them, and they follow me.

-Effective communication is about more than just exchanging information.
+Effective communication requires more than the exchange of information.
 It involves not only listening with our ears.
 But also requires making an active effort to comprehend what we hear.
 Understanding the message is essential.
-It is also important that the messengers know that they were heard and understood.
+Prophets have control over their own spirits.
+It is also important that the bearer of the message slow down and take time to be certain that hearers not only hear the words but also understood them.

-Empathy begins active listening.
-This involves putting yourself in the position of others, and without being judgmental, seeing things from their point of view.
-Empathy begins with affirming body language.
+On the other hand, the hearers are not passive, but active.
+They are to engage in active listening.
+Active listening involves empathy, that is, putting yourself in the position of others.
+Without being judgmental, empathy is seeing things from point of view of others.
+Empathy includes affirming body language.
 Often all it takes is a warm countenance, a friendly smile, and good eye contact.
 A bit of encouragement goes a long way in allowing the other person to feel understood, respected, and valued.

 Sadly there are times when we draw back and harden our hearts.
 The brakes go on and communication skids to a halt.